-Nothing could have prepared our four-man, one-woman, sixteen-dog team for the debilitating temperatures of the Arctic which hovered around the -40oC mark for the first 3 weeks of the journey.
-We battled our way over 30-foot pressure ridges, often making less than two miles of northerly progress in a full day's travel.
+Nothing could have prepared our four-man, one-woman, sixteen-dog team for the debilitating temperatures of the Arctic which hovered around the minus forty degree celcius mark for the first three weeks of the journey.
+We battled our way over thirty-foot pressure ridges, often making less than two miles of northerly progress in a full day's travel.
 It made our South Pole expedition three years earlier seem like a Sunday stroll.

-Then came the balmy (-20oC) weather as the bitter polar winter turned to spring, bringing rapidly shifting ice floes as the Arctic Ocean started to break up.
+Then came the balmy (minus twenty!) weather as the bitter polar winter turned to a slightly less bitter spring, bringing rapidly shifting ice floes as the Arctic Ocean started to break up and melt.
 Southerly drift and open water became the new threats and every one of us (dogs included) fell into the perishing cold water at one point or other.

-But it was the dogs on whose Herculean efforts our success depended and the special bond we had with our amazingly loyal and hard-working Canadian Eskimo Dogs is what I cherish most from the expedition.
+But it was the dogs on whose Herculean efforts our success depended and the special bond we had with our amazingly loyal and hard-working Canadian Eskimo Dogs is something I cherish deeply.

 The admiration and respect which we hold for Robert Peary, Matthew Henson and the four Inuit men who ventured North in 1909, has grown enormously since we set out from Cape Columbia.
-Having now seen for ourselves how he travelled across the pack ice, we are more convinced than ever that Peary did indeed discover the North Pole.
+Having now seen for ourselves how they travelled across the shifting ice floes of the polar sea, we are more convinced than ever that Peary and his men did indeed discover the North Pole.

 Driving dogs is the most efficient way to travel up there and the travel speeds that Peary claimed to have achieved seem highly reasonable.
 Whilst there will always be those who set out to discredit Peary, we believe that our expedition has swung the argument very much in his favour.

-I hope that we have finally brought an end to the debate and that Peary’s name will be restored to where it belongs in the pantheon of the great polar explorers."
+I hope that we have finally brought an end to the debate and that Peary and Henson’s names will be restored to where they belongsin the pantheon of the great polar explorers."